seapagan/sqliter-py/README.md

 > Using the context manager will automatically commit the transaction
 > at the end (unless an exception occurs), regardless of the `auto_commit`
 > setting.
+>
+> the 'close()' method will also be called when the context manager exits, so you
+> do not need to call it manually.

 ### Filter Options